ahmad-56/macropad/README.md

 <h1>AHMAD HASSAN'S MACROPAD</h1>
 <h2>Process of making</h2>
-<p>I used KiCad for designing the PCB which involved some steps including designing both the schematic and the pcb and finally routing the pcb.
+<p>I used KiCad for designing the PCB which involved some steps, firstly I had to design the schematic and the pcb and then finally route the pcb.
 As for the Case I used Fusion360.
 It was quite a smooth built however I did run into several issues like for example finding the correct symbol and footprint for the **SK6812MINI-E** and fixing the dimensions in the 3d model.
 Both of which however now are fixed and fine :).</p>
 <h2>Firmware</h2>
 <h2>BOM:</h2>
 <li>1x XIAO RP2040</li>